 The laid-back atmosphere and welcoming service make this spot a true stand-out.
 Yesterday’s breakfast did not disappoint.
 I always order the same thing without fail – their house made corned beef hash.
 Toss aside and preconceived notions you have of tinned hash coming out of a can (don’t get me wrong – that variety can be a comfort food stand-by and I like it as well) as Oriole 9’s is made from scratch and has to be quite possible the most delicious I have ever had.
 I actually crave it days before I know we will be heading up.
 The hash itself has just the right amount of potatoes and is actually more meat than spuds.
 The beef itself is house prepared and has the most wonderfully distinct flavor that must stem from the brining they use.
 It is not salty in the least and is topped with two eggs cooked to order – but is there really any other way to top it than with over easy or poached?
 I love piercing the soft yolks and having their richness meld with the beef and potatoes.
 Oh, and Oriole 9 serves this dish in a perfectly deep bowl that is perfectly conducive to mixing.
 Their presentation (of all dishes) is often just as quirky as the place itself but it all works – it is neither pretentious nor done just for the sake of being done – the presentations are practical and most important fun.

-If you are in Woodstock do not miss the opportunity to stop at Oriole 9 and if you like corned beef hash or even if you don’t think you like corned beef hash – give it a go – you will not be disappointed.
+If you are in Woodstock, Catskills, or Hudson Valley areas do not miss the opportunity to stop at Oriole 9 and if you like corned beef hash or even if you don’t think you like corned beef hash – give it a go – you will not be disappointed.
 And thank you Oriole 9 for making the most important meal of the day feel important once again.